Linux 3.10 [https://lkml.org/lkml/2013/6/30/75 has been released].

 1.3.
 Btrfs: smaller extents

-Btrfs has incorporated a new key type for metadata extent references which uses disk space more efficiently and reduces the size from 51 bytes to 33 bytes per extent reference for each tree block.
+Btrfs has incorporated a new key type for metadata extent references which uses space more efficiently and reduces the size from 51 bytes to 33 bytes per extent reference for each tree block.
 In practice, this results in a 30-35% decrease in the size of the extent tree, which means less copy-on-write operations, larger parts of the extent tree stored in memory which makes heavy metadata operations go much faster.

 This is not an automatic format change, it must be enabled at mkfs time or with btrfstune -x.